clinthoward/clinthoward.github.io/about.md

 * 2011 - 2015: Double degree in Bachelor of Engineering (Chemical & Biomolecular) Honours Class I and the University Medal / Bachelor of Science (Mathematics) @ University of Sydney

-### Other general stuff I do
+## Outside work

-Aside from investments, I also enjoy the company of my guitars, watching every grade of horror movie, and reading every grade of horror novel.
-You can checkout the less academic things I'm currently reading [here](https://www.goodreads.com/clinthoward).
+Aside from investments, I enjoy playing guitar, watching every grade of horror movie, and reading every grade of horror novel.
+You can check out [what I am reading on Goodreads](https://www.goodreads.com/clinthoward).

-Everything presented here is my own opinion and are these are not necessarily shared by my employer.
-All errors are my own, and the things I say here in no way constitute any form of investment advice.
+The views expressed here are my own and do not necessarily reflect those of my employer.
+Nothing on this site is investment advice, and all errors are my own.

+To get in touch, [email me](mailto:clintshoward@gmail.com) or [connect on LinkedIn](https://linkedin.com/in/clint-howard).